ros2/ros2_documentation/source/How-To-Guides/RQt-Source-Install-Windows10.rst

     RQt-Source-Install-Windows10
     Guides/RQt-Source-Install-Windows10

+.. _BuildingRQtFromSourceOnWindows10:

 Building RQt from source on Windows 10
 ======================================

 This page provides specific information to building RQt from source on Windows.
-Follow these instructions before proceeding with the `RQt Source Install <RQt-Source-Install>` page.
+Follow these instructions before proceeding with the :ref:`RQt Source Install <BuildingRQtFromSource>` page.

 If you have not done so, follow the `ROS 2 Windows Development Setup guide <../Installation/Windows-Development-Setup>` before continuing.